aitormendez/custom-icons-for-sage/readme.md

 $ gulp && gulp watch
 ```

-(You should to have in this moment two terminal windows, both running `gulp watch`)
+(You should to have at this moment two terminal windows, both running `gulp watch`)

 Edit `src/sketch/icons.sketch` as you like.

-Edit your theme templates to include some icons in this way (look at `svg-sprite/_sprite.scss` to get a complete list of your css classes):
+Edit your theme templates to include some icons in this way (look at `assets/styles/svg-sprite/_sprite.scss` to get a complete list of your css classes):

 ```html
 <div class="svg-icon-one svg-icon-one-dims"></div>